When you parse JSON, you convert a string containing a JSON document into a structured data object that you can operate on. Learn how this works.

 How to use JSON parsing in practice?

-In practice, you will often fetch data from a server, from disk, or from a database, and directly afterwards parse it.
+In practice, you will often fetch data from a server, from disk, or from a database, and directly afterward parse it.
 This is often done in one go, by ready-made libraries.
-For example in plain JavaScript, you can use fetch:
+For example in plain JavaScript, you can use fetch

 const response = await fetch(url)